-Final data for course evaluations and program feedback of the 2020-2021 cohort are not available at the time of this report.
+Final data for course evaluations and program feedback of this academic cohort are not available at the time of this report.
+An exit survey will be deployed in July after students graduate.

-Academic Assessment for 2020-2021
+Academic Assessment

 Student Learning Outcomes and Student Performance